Are you looking for the best beach in Lombok? Then you’re in the right place. Tanjung Aan Beach is the epitome of a tropical paradise.

 Tanjung Aan Beach is one of the most tropical-looking beaches in Lombok, with crystal clear turquoise water, white sand, those super cute straw parasols and colorful warungs, all set against a field of palm trees.
 When I was living in Lombok I spent 80% of my days here, I just love it.

-During my first few visits to Lombok, I had Tanjung Aan almost all to myself, which I can’t believe since it’s the most picturesque beach on the island.
+During my first few visits to Lombok, I had Tanjung Aan almost all to myself, which I couldn’t believe since it’s the most picturesque beach on the island.
 These days, after Lombok became “Instafamous”, you’ll have to share it with a lot more people.
 But as you can see in the photos above, it’s nothing compared to some of the overcrowded beaches in Bali.

-The western cove
+The western bay

 Tanjung Aan Beach is divided by a large rock called Bukit Antara, a viewpoint you should check out for a breathtaking 360-degree view.
 The western part of the beach is where you’ll find most of the warungs and places to hang out.